The Future of Aerospace Lies in Design-based Innovation. A Second Interview with Francesca Parotti

 Innovation lies in integrating high-tech features into already accepted objects with high technologies – nanotechnologies, smart materials – that are not purely high-tech, rather have "low-tech" characteristics as well.
 In other words: low maintenance needs, adherence to wearability criteria, interchangeability, and removability.
 The novelty, in aerospace and beyond, lies not so much in the introduction of "high technology" for its own sake but in using it in a "new" way compared to what is currently available.

-3. Why do you think a sector like aerospace needs to introduce a design-based innovation approach?
+3. Why do you think a sector like Aerospace needs to introduce a Design-based Approach to Innovation?

 The first reason is that typically in highly-engineered contexts, everything often seems to work splendidly but only on paper.
 This does not equate to correct functionality for those who use "that everything" we are referring to.